Ice424/beluga/README.md

 flet build windows -v
 ```

-due to using vlc as a backed this project does not work on web and is untested on macos and mobile
+due to using vlclib as a backed this project does not work on web and is untested on macos and mobile